The partial_sort,

 I propose the following additional algorithms:

-These should exist both for the std::ranges::
+These should exist both for the std::ranges:: and the std:: algorithms,

 as they provide a "safety/ergonomics hotfix" for anyone